-LostLangtons is run by David and Joel Langton (Father and Son) from the UK, and Danny Langton, a fellow Langton researcher, and friend, from Canada.
+LostLangtons is run by David Langton from the UK, and Danny Langton, a fellow Langton researcher, and friend, from Canada.

-LostLangtons began when David and Joel were discussing their family tree, which in 2009 amounted to this single page tree, recorded by David's aunt Phyll and her daughter Lynda, taking us back to 1679 in Newbury, Berkshire.
+LostLangtons began when David and his son Joel were discussing their family tree, which at the time amounted to this single page tree, recorded by David's aunt Phyll and her daughter Lynda, taking us back to 1679 in Newbury, Berkshire.
 But there was no Langton village nearby, so we knew our family had come from elsewhere before 1679.
 But where?

 As well as wanting to get back further in time and geography, we were keen to figure out which Langton village we had descended from - we knew of some in Lincolnshire, Leicestershire and Westmorland, but which had our direct-line ancestors lived circa 1100AD, and taken their name from?